Subscribe to birthdays in a feed reader or calendar

 In a calendar, there will only be an event for the acquaintance's next birthday from the current day.

-You don't have to use Google Spreadsheets to store your data.
+You don't have to use Google Sheets to store your data.
 You can put a CSV file anywhere on the Internet. birthdayfeed does not cache the data location or the data itself.

 Some people are born on February 29, but there is not a February 29 in every year.
 In years without such a day, the birthday will be assigned to March 1.
 To remove ambiguity, birthdayfeed mentions the original date of birth as well as the next birthday.